SmokinCaterpillar/pypet/doc/source/introduction.rst

 that was not specific to my current simulations, but I could also use for future scientific projects right out of the box.

-This toolset provides a framework to define *parameters* that you need to run your simulations.
+The python parameter exploration toolkit (*pyPET*) provides a framework to define *parameters* that you need to run your simulations.
 You can actively explore these by following a *trajectory* through the space spanned by the parameters.
 And finally, you can get your results together and store everything appropriately to disk.